By Sagar S Apr. 11, 2019

 Every time you make the mistake of entering one of these debates, you’re sure to encounter a fair number of alt-facts, vague counterpoints, and Bachelors’ degrees in Political Science.
 But the true MVPs of these discussions don’t need to shout to be heard.
 They’re the ones sitting in the corner, wondering when everyone’s going to go back to talking about the new Ariana Grande song so they finally have something to contribute.
 I’m talking, of course, about the people who identify as “apolitical” — the same folks who think politics is something that happens solely at workplaces and that Rahul Gandhi is Mahatma Gandhi’s second cousin.

-As India prepares for the world’s largest democratic election, and political parties fight it out with strident policy memes, it’s impressive that such a large minority of the urban public has managed to stay apolitical.
-Considering Arnab Goswami personally yells into everyone’s ears every night and politicians are going to start putting “Happy Birthday” posters in our rooms next, I would’ve assumed everyone’s waiting for the outcome of these elections with as much interest as they’re waiting for the finale of Game of Thrones.
+As Maharashtra and Haryana prepare for assembly election, and political parties fight it out with strident policy memes, it’s impressive that such a large minority of the urban public has managed to stay apolitical.
+Considering Arnab Goswami personally yells into everyone’s ears every night and politicians are going to start putting “Happy Birthday” posters in our rooms next, I would’ve assumed everyone’s waiting for the outcome of these elections with as much interest as they were waiting for the release of Joker.

 Still apolitical people not only exist, but make it a point to mention at the start of any political discussion how truly anti-voting they are.
-Recently, actors Alia Bhat and Ranveer Singh announced that they too had no political views or ideology and that we should basically consider ourselves grateful that they remembered to make it to the interview on time.
+Ahead of the general elections, actors Alia Bhat and Ranveer Singh announced that they too had no political views or ideology and that we should basically consider ourselves grateful that they remembered to make it to the interview on time.
 And with friends in such high places, you’d imagine that regular apolitical people are bound to feel pretty validated.

-The first kind of apolitical person you’ll encounter barely knows the difference between the BJP and BSP, but that doesn’t stop them from talking about how no party’s manifesto has ever managed to impress them.
+The first kind of apolitical person you’ll encounter barely knows the difference between the Congress party and the Nationalist Congress Party, but that doesn’t stop them from talking about how no party’s manifesto has ever managed to impress them.
 This is the proud apolitical, who would have been a serious political pundit, if only they were “interested”.
 When elections come up, they’re the ones most likely to say something generic like, “Everyone’s corrupt these days,” or something extremely specific like, “I’d support a party that allowed me to put neon lights on my Honda City.”
 But alas, they never do find a candidate who inspires them to vote.

 “Run for elections yourself if you think all politicians suck,” you say, almost mockingly.